 - Bachelor's degree from an accredited college or university with an overall grade point average (GPA) of 2.75 or better, or a GPA of at least 3.0 for the junior and senior years of undergraduate work.

 - One semester of course work in statistics or algebra or calculus or computer science.

 - Two semesters of course work in the physical sciences, life sciences, or engineering.

 - Two semesters of course work in the social sciences, history, business, or law.

 - One semester of course work in English composition or technical writing.

 - Pre-requisite courses from 2 to 5 above must have been completed at college level, preferably with a grade of B or higher.

 - The General Record Examination (GRE) General Exam if you plan on seeking funding (graduate assistantship, tuition waivers) via the department or a faculty member.
 Otherwise, it is not required for admission to the MS program.

 - Submission of a written statement of goals highlighting the candidate’s interest in space studies and motivation to undertake this program.
 This is the same as the graduate school’s requirement of a statement of goals.

-Students who have met the minimum admission requirements stipulated by The School of Graduate Studies and have met all departmental requirements for admission are granted admission to Approved Status.
-Admission to this status implies only that a student is permitted to commence graduate work, which normally will lead to a degree or diploma.
-However, admission to Approved Status does not guarantee that a student will be allowed to become a candidate for a degree or diploma.
+Applicants who have met the minimum admission requirements stipulated by the School of Graduate Studies and have met all departmental requirements for admission may be admitted into Approved status.
+Admission to this status implies only that a student is permitted to commence graduate work which normally will lead to a degree, diploma, or certificate.
+However, admission to Approved status does not guarantee that a student will be allowed to become a candidate for a degree or diploma.